zeerkius/pv-research/README.md

  Result
  Concurring with the paper and hypothesis BMI , when isolated against Race makes model features more significant in 3/4 Models except Decison Tree.
-Both Features Make the features more signifigant against BMI in 3/4 Models except Linear Regression.
+Both Features Make the features more signifigant against BMI in 3/4 Models except Linear Regression , using this dataset.